METALS-Copper slips on uncertainty ahead of China factory report

 call on members to stop work.

-On a montly view, Copper ended May around 3 percent higher, having rebounded
+just over two weeks, after 28 people were killed in a tunnel collapse.

+Copper is still on track to end May almost 3 percent higher.
+While copper

-in the early part of the month from year's lows set in April, backed by supply
+prices rebounded this month from the year's lows in April, backed by supply

-outages and improved demand in China.
-But a sustained rally has eluded the metal
+outages and improved demand in China, a rally has eluded the metal due to

 "For a lot of investors, the fundamentals of copper are still not compelling